Uncommon eating in Belgium

 2) Gaarkeuken 110

 There’s nothing fancy about Gaarkeuken 110.
 It’s an old harbour workers’ restaurant located in a desolate area of the docks next to stacks of shipping containers.
 It has been serving basic Flemish food and decent beer for more than a century.
 You sit at a simple wooden table with your bowl of soup and listen to the babble of voices all around.
-Open from 5 am until 8 pm.
+Open Monday to Friday from 6 am to 8 pm.

 exterior of Gaarkeuken 110